 The Series is composed of eight one-day seminars that promote in-depth thinking about self, family, and organizational process through the lens of Bowen family systems theory.
 A Seminar day includes plenary presentations in the morning and application of systems theory through workplace application and small group coaching in the afternoon.
 Practical application of theory through working with a coach for an extended period of time is at the heart of systems thinking.

-Cost$900 for eight one-day seminars.
+$900 for eight one-day seminars.
 An initial $100 deposit is due at the time of registration to reserve a place in the program.
 Additional installments of $350 are due by the September seminar and $450 by the January seminar.
-The deadline for registration has now passed.
+The deadline for registration for the 2014/2015 series is 9/26/14.
 Enrollment and attendance is expected for all one-day seminars.
 No reimbursement or credit for missed sessions.
 The initial deposit is refundable until two weeks prior to the first seminar.

 LocationHeld under the auspices of Healthy Congregations, Inc. on the campus of Trinity Lutheran Seminary, 2199 E Main St Columbus, OH 43209.